Glazed Orange Cake Mix Cookies

 This might be the best shortcut cookie recipe I’ve ever eaten, seriously, they are that good.
-These easy Frosted Orange Cake Mix Cookies are simple to make using a box cake mix and freshly squeezed orange juice with a heavenly orange glaze.
+These easy Orange Cake Mix Cookies are simple to make with a box cake mix and freshly squeezed orange juice, topped with a heavenly orange glaze.
 You might want to double the batch because they disappear fast!

 Recipe tips

-The batter will be thick for scooping.
+The batter will be thick enough to scoop.
 I like to use a small cookie scoop to make tablespoon-size balls.
 The release lever makes it easy to drop them onto the pan.
+Feel free to use a large scoop for bigger cookies.
+Cooking time will need to be adjusted accordingly for bigger cookies.

 Storing